abdurrafay0610/Modletica-Examples/README.md

 1. Browse the folders for your construct of interest.
 2. Open the C code to understand the input.
 3. Review the UPPAAL model and mapping explanation.
-4. Load the `.xml` or `.xta` file in UPPAAL to simulate and verify.
+4. Load the `.xml`  file in UPPAAL to simulate and verify.

 ## 📚 Coming Soon